امکانسنجی جواز «جعاله بر ترک فعل»

 This research reaffirms that Juʿālah holds an important place among Islamic contractual forms, historically endorsed for tasks like finding lost items or completing physically measurable objectives.
 While classical jurists have primarily referenced examples of positive actions, the absence of any explicit prohibition against employing Juʿālah for refraining from an act suggests a broader scope than traditionally emphasized.

 Several crucial points emerge from this conclusion.
 First, certain Qur’anic verses, in a general sense, support the idea that Juʿālah may govern both active performance and conscious restraint.
-Second, narrations from the Prophet (PBUH) and the Ahl al-Bayt (PBUH) provide explicit indications of the validity of offering compensation for abstaining from specific behaviors.
+Second, the family of the Prophet and the Ahl al-Bayt provide explicit indications of the validity of offering compensation for abstaining from specific behaviors.
 Third, reliance on the Sīrah ʿUqalāʾ unveils a longstanding custom in which incentives are strategically employed to deter harmful actions, further cementing the permissibility of this contractual application.
-Fourth, the widespread contemporary acceptance of agreements that reward abstinence—such as incentives for conserving water or electricity—highlights a customary practice (ʿurf) that aligns well with the underlying rationale of Juʿālah.
+Fourth, the widespread contemporary acceptance of agreements that reward abstinence—such as incentives for conserving water or electricity—highlights a custom (ʿurf) that aligns well with the underlying rationale of Juʿālah.

 Accordingly, the overarching purpose of Juʿālah—the attainment of a desired outcome—remains intact whether that outcome involves performing a beneficial act or refraining from a harmful one.
 As no fundamental Islamic principle precludes using negative acts as the subject matter of Juʿālah, the argument for permissibility stands on solid jurisprudential ground.
 This expanded understanding accommodates modern realities, where preventing negative outcomes is often as valuable as promoting positive actions.
 Hence, acknowledging Juʿālah in its broader form responds effectively to evolving social and economic contexts, thereby preserving the authenticity of this contractual institution within Islamic law.